We provide online therapy to high achievers in New York.

 The Psychological Effects of Constant Criticism in Childhood

-The effects of constant criticism in childhood cast a long shadow over one’s psychological well-being, leaving behind a trail of profound impacts that can shape the course of a person’s life.
+The effects of repeated criticism, in childhood, kinda cast a long shadow over one’s psychological well being, and it leaves behind this kind of trail of deep impacts that can steer the whole course of a person’s life.

 Low Self-Esteem: